ljfranklin/terraform-resource/README.md

 * `env`: *Optional.* A key-value collection of environment variables to pass to Terraform.
 See description under `source.env`.

-* `plan_only`: *Optional.* This boolean will allow terraform to create a plan file and store it on S3. **Warning:** Plan files contain unencrypted credentials like AWS Secret Keys, only store these files in a private bucket.
+* `plan_only`: *Optional.
+Default `false`* This boolean will allow terraform to create a plan file and store it on S3. **Warning:** Plan files contain unencrypted credentials like AWS Secret Keys, only store these files in a private bucket.

-* `plan_run`: *Optional.* This boolean will allow terraform to execute the plan file stored on S3, then delete it.
+* `plan_run`: *Optional.
+Default `false`* This boolean will allow terraform to execute the plan file stored on S3, then delete it.

 * `action`: *Optional.* Used to indicate a destructive `put`.
 The only recognized value is `destroy`, create / update are the implicit defaults.